All Episodes

 You don't get mad at people that can't taste or smell anything.

-But you get mad at people that can't hear, because you can't relate to it.
+But you get mad at people that can't hear because you can't relate to it.

 You think if the person would just listen better and pay more attention that they'd be able to hear.

-And it doesn't, it doesn't work that way.
+And it doesn't work that way.

 You can't hear, you can't hear.

-Snerdlies in there whispering, he knows I'm deaf.
+He knows I'm deaf.

 Every day this week, would you get closer to the microphone so I can hear you?